noxonsu/NFTsy/README.md

  Demo here <a href="https://nft.wpmix.net">https://nft.wpmix.net</a>.
 <br><br>
 What?
-NFT collection creation and selling tool with free minting.
-For what?
-Create NFT collection and start selling it on your own website, [b]earn royalities[/b] for every second sale of your NFT on your site or another amrketplace (like opensea.io or rarible.com)
+NFT showcase plugin.
+Make showcase for your NFT collection on your website.
+Create NFT collection and start selling on your own website, <strong>earn royalities</strong> for every sale of your NFT on your site or another marketplace (like opensea.io or rarible.com)

 Features
 - [EXCLUSIVE] Lazy mint!
 Free mintig!
 You don't pay anything when create NFTs!